mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

   feature: /images/camera_ai_banner.png
   height: null
 description: Use Home Assistant to turn camera motion into AI-powered spoken descriptions.
-Snapshot, analyze with AI, and hear the result on your speaker.
+Snapshot, analyze with AI, and push to your speaker with text-to-speech.
   Your smart home can now tell you what's happening outside!
 date: 2025-05-04
 permalink: making-your-reolink-camera-talk/
 ---
+Ever wish your security camera could actually speak?
 Let's talk about camera alerts and how we can make them even smarter.
 You've got your smart home cameras connected to the Home Assistant, and you get notifications whenever there's motion.
 In my article [Automate Reolink camera notifications](https://markus-haack.com/automate-reolink-camera-notifications/), I explained how you can automate the camera notifications.
 That's useful, sure.
 But a generic "person/car/animal detected" alert often leaves you pulling out your phone, opening the app, and waiting for the live feed to figure out what's actually going on.
-More often than not, it's just the cat next door or the postman doing his job.
+More often than not, it's just the cat from next door or the postman doing his rounds.

 I wanted something smarter.
 I wanted Home Assistant to not just tell me that something happened, but what happened.
 Turns out with a little help from AI my smart home actually understand the camera feed.

-The idea is simple: when motion is detected, take a quick picture (or multiple), send that picture to an AI for analysis, and then have Home Assistant tell you the AI's description out loud.
+The idea for this little automation is simple: when motion is detected, take a quick picture (or multiple), send that picture to an AI for analysis, and then have Home Assistant tell you the AI's description out loud.

-In this post, I'll show you how I set this up using one of my Reolink cameras.
+This guide will show you how to leverage Home Assistant with AI image analysis and [Text-to-Speech](https://www.home-assistant.io/integrations/tts/) (TTS) capabilities to get voice alerts and messages directly from your camera.
 But don't worry if you're using a different brand.
-The core method – triggered snapshot -> AI analysis -> spoken alert – works with any camera integrated into Home Assistant that supports taking snapshots.
+The core method – camera event -> triggered snapshot -> AI analysis -> spoken alert via TTS – works with any camera integrated into Home Assistant that supports taking snapshots.

 Here's what you'll need: